52 Things That Can Make Your Home Look More Expensive

 Get Rid of Something Super Old or Ugly

 If a dated light fixture or piece of furniture constantly makes you groan, get rid of it.
+(These are 50 things you should toss now.)
 The project doesn’t have to break the budget: Drab wall colors can easily be painted, and outdated knobs and hardware can be inexpensively replaced.
 Even dated kitchen cabinets can be painted white and instantly brought out of the ’80s.

 UNITED PHOTO STUDIO/SHUTTERSTOCK